 Click here if you want to read the terms and conditions of GetGo.

-Here’s how they compute for the Big Points earned from flying with Air Asia flights.
+Here’s how they calculate for the Big Points earned from flying with Air Asia flights.
 Click here if you want to learn more about their FAQs and Terms and Conditions.

 How else can you earn points or miles aside from flying?